The Project (New Zealand TV programme)

 The Project is a New Zealand current affairs show hosted by Jesse Mulligan, Kanoa Lloyd, and Jeremy Corbett with rotating guest panelists.
-It airs at 7 pm weeknights on Three.
+It aired at 7 pm weeknights on Three.

+The programme was officially cancelled on 26 October 2023, and its last episode aired on 1 December 2023.

 Format

-The show's format was purchased from Roving Enterprises and is the same as that of the Australian version, The Project, which airs on Network Ten.
-It presents light and topical current affairs content as well as comedy from recent news stories.
-It is filmed and broadcast live in front of a studio audience.
+The show's format was purchased from Roving Enterprises and was the same as that of the Australian version, The Project, which airs on Network Ten.
+It presented light and topical current affairs content as well as comedy from recent news stories.
+It was filmed and broadcast live in front of a studio audience.

-Each presenter fills a different role on the programme: the anchor (Jesse Mulligan), the newsreader (Kanoa Lloyd) and the comedian (Jeremy Corbett).
-They are usually joined by a guest presenter who is typically a well-known New Zealander, such as a journalist, comedian or politician, or an international guest.
-Jaquie Brown fills that role regularly on Fridays.
-All the presenters introduce and voice over magazine-style current affairs stories and discuss the day's events.
+Each presenter filled a different role on the programme: the anchor (Jesse Mulligan), the newsreader (Kanoa Lloyd) and the comedian (Jeremy Corbett).
+They were usually joined by a guest presenter who was typically a well-known New Zealander, such as a journalist, comedian or politician, or an international guest.
+Jaquie Brown filled that role regularly on Fridays.
+All the presenters introduced and voiced over magazine-style current affairs stories and discussed the day's events.

-Episodes are thirty minutes, but were sixty minutes on Fridays from the show's 2017 launch until the end of 2019.
+Episodes were thirty minutes, but were sixty minutes on Fridays from the show's 2017 launch until the end of 2019.
 The guest presenter and live audience were briefly discontinued during the COVID-19 pandemic.